© Berc | Dreamstime.com

 Seasonal allergy can start when trees start to pollinate.
 Tree pollen allergies can start as early as February.
 Grass pollen starts next in early spring.
 If you live in a tropical climate, grass pollens may be around most of the year.
 A rainy April or May can cause mold pollens to last into the fall.
 Weed pollens, especially ragweed, kick in from August through November.

 According to the American College of Allergy, Asthma & Immunology (ACAAI), although you might not think about fatigue or sleepiness as allergy symptoms, untreated allergies often lead to these symptoms.
 One reason is that an allergic reaction can release chemicals in your body that directly cause fatigue.

 A more obvious cause is lack of sleep.
 When you can’t breathe well through your nose or you are coughing and sneezing all night, it’s hard to get a good night’s sleep.
-Finally, if you are not careful about your over-the-counter (OTC) allergy medications, they may cause drowsiness or disrupt your sleep.
+Finally, if you are not careful choosing the right over-the-counter (OTC) allergy medications (that aren’t non-drowsy allergy medicines), they may cause drowsiness or disrupt your sleep.

 Do Antihistamines Make You Sleepy?

 It depends on the type.
 Allergy symptoms are caused by your body’s defense system, called the immune system.
 If you have allergies, your immune system identifies otherwise harmless substances like mold spores or tree pollen as foreign invaders, and launches an attack against them.
 One of the main chemicals released is histamine.
 It causes allergic rhinitis and itchy, watery eyes.
 To treat your seasonal allergy symptoms, you may opt for over the counter medication found in the allergy section of your pharmacy.
 These are OTC antihistamines and are effective for some seasonal allergy sufferers because they block the effects of histamine.